Ceibwr Bay in the Pembrokeshire Coast

 How we’re working to make National Marine Parks a reality

-In 2023, we joined with Blue Marine Foundation to produce a framework for taking forward National Marine Parks.
-In 2024, Campaign for National Parks is picking up the mantle in the quest for new National Marine Parks in the UK, as part of a new partnership with Blue Marine and Plymouth Sound National Marine Park, and thanks to funding from the Esmee Fairbairn Foundation.
+In 2023, we joined with Blue Marine Foundation alongside others to produce a framework for taking forward National Marine Parks.
+In 2024, Campaign for National Parks picked up the mantle in the quest to establish National Marine Parks in the UK, as part of a new partnership with Blue Marine and Plymouth Sound National Marine Park, and thanks to funding received from the Esmee Fairbairn Foundation.

-• secure political commitment for progressing National Marine Parks; and
+Secure political support for progressing National Marine Parks

-• build on and develop legal and governance models to understand how National Marine Parks can deliver for nature and communities.
+Further our collective understanding on how National Marine Parks could deliver for nature and communities.

-By pursuing a radical new model for National Parks – one that will require new ways of doing things, new governance arrangements and greater engagement with communities – we will lever change for the existing National Parks.
 There’s clear evidence that the way National Parks are managed and governed needs real reform to deliver more for nature and to ensure these places are inclusive and representative of the nation.
-By setting out different options for National Marine Parks, working closely with the existing National Parks and National Landscapes, and community groups, we will provoke different possibilities and build momentum for nature recovery on land, as well as at sea.
+Through the National Marine Parks vision, we are presented with an exciting opportunity to reimagine National Parks across land, coast and sea and reform governance arrangements to unlock greater outcomes for people and nature.
+By working closely with existing National Parks, National Landscapes, community groups, politicians and broader stakeholders, we will build momentum for nature recovery on land, as well as at sea, and continue to collectively evolve our vision for National Marine Parks in the UK.

 Help us secure a future for National Marine Parks